dongzoolee/SUB/README.md

 # 0. Before We Start
 Your web-site will probably be SSL protected site.
 But Seoul Subway API is provided with http site.
-We cannot get data from 'http' from 'https'(viceversa), because of CORS policy.
+We cannot get data from 'http' requesting from 'https'(viceversa), because of CORS policy.
 Let's solve the problem with node.JS

 # 1. Client_side.html